jasur-rasulov/Transfermarkt/README.md

 ### Cleaning

-Note that dataframe entries are given as _-_ when "not applicable" and _?_ when unknown.
+Note that dataframe entries are given as _"-"_ when "not applicable" and _"?"_ when unknown.
 Entries under the `Fee` label can include:

 * _Loan_
 * _Loan fee:_ + Amount
 * _End of loan_ + Date
 * _Free transfer_

+An example cleaning with R is included in `src`.

 ## Source